22AviPatel/davis_rig_parser/README.md

 ### Setting Up the Text Files

 Make sure you have a folder where the only .txt files are the Med Associates gustometer standardized output for the Davis Rig, you should put all .txt files you want to be turned into a dataframe in the same folder for ease.

 If you have a .txt file with supplemental animal info, put those in a separate folder.
-You should have two different folders.
+In this case, you should have two different folders.
 They don't have to be stored in adjacent folders, just different folders.

 ### Running the code